-Amelia Edgell-Cole explores the city’s twinned to Bristol and by doing so learns more about the beloved city we all call home.
+Amelia Edgell-Cole explores the cities twinned to Bristol and in doing so learns more about the beloved city we all call home.

 Developed in order to promote friendly relations, cross-border projects and a greater cultural understanding between cities, towns, counties, regions and states, ‘twin’ or ‘sister’ cities have long been a beneficial concept worldwide.
 In fact, despite their popularity hugely increasing after World War II as a means of promoting international peace and appeasement, the earliest known example of a relationship of this kind was between Paderborn, Germany, and Le Mans, France, which was formed in 836 and still remains in place to this day.
 Subsequent to this, sister cities have been created across the globe; in 1905, Keighley in West Yorkshire, England, arranged a twinning agreement with French communities Suresnes and Puteaux and the conclusion of WWII in 1947 saw the sistering of Coventry with Stalingrad and Dresden, and Reading with ‘former enemy’ Düsseldorf.

 When it comes to forming the twin links, geographical location has little to do with it; instead, towns and cities are often sistered based on similarities to do with industry, culture and even the etymology of a location’s name.
 Take, for example, Rochester in Minnesota and Knebworth in the UK, paired due to their both having significant medical research facilities, whilst the pairing between Chicago and Warsaw is fitting due to Chicago’s large Polish community.
 Twinnings also occur on somewhat more trivial grounds: 2012 saw the sistering of Scottish village Dull with the US town of Boring, Oregon for fairly obvious reasons.

 Flickr / Alex DROP